 Protect with archival materials.
 Protect your investment by using archival grade, acid-free mounting and framing materials.
 I prefer the hinge mounting method for most works on paper.
 Hinge mounting lets artwork move with changes in humidity, and it is relatively easy to undo if needed.
 Reversible methods are best, so that removal or replacement, if necessary, of the matting and framing is easy.
 The framing is replaceable, the art is irreplaceable.

 Remove reflections with high quality, low reflectance glass.
 I recommend good anti-glare museum glass or plexiglass because it reduces distracting reflections.
 If you choose UV retardant glass or plexiglass, ask the framer which is clearest.
-Common glass types usually have a subtle green cast.
+Common glass has a subtle but noticeable green cast.

 Display in ample, high-quality light.
 Pigmented prints show their depth and richness when well lit.
-I prefer indirect daylight and/or full-spectrum lighting (e.g. Solux) to richly render all colors equally.
+I prefer indirect daylight and/or full-spectrum lighting (e.g Solux lights or other sources with good Color Rating Index, CRI, values) to richly render all colors equally.
 Displaying your art in great light will truly make them shine.

 When framing in wood frames, professional framers seal the back.
 Paper and Tyvek are breathable backing materials.
 Sealing this way protects from dust, insects, and other fleeting contaminants.